Are You Up To Code?

 National Roofing Contractors Association roofing manuals provide time-tested, best-practice guidelines and technical information concerning the materials, design and installation of roof systems.
 The NRCA derives its information from knowledgeable, practicing roofing contractors located throughout the U.S.

-These "model" codes form the framework for local fire, building, housing, property maintenance, plumbing, electrical, energy, and mechanical codes.
+State Building Codes form the framework for local fire, building, housing, property maintenance, plumbing, electrical, energy, and mechanical codes.

 - 1503.2.
 Flashing shall be installed in such a manner so as to prevent moisture entering the wall and roof through joints in copings, through moisture-permeable materials and at intersections with parapet walls and other penetrations through the roof plane